-Bodai Temple (菩提寺) offers temple lodging and a onsen for visitors.
+Bodai Temple (菩提寺) offers temple lodging and an onsen for visitors.

 Despite its remoteness it is a very popular and well-known destination.

-From July 22nd to 24th the Osorezan Taisai (恐山大祭) is held.
+From July 22-24 the Osorezan Taisai (恐山大祭) is held.
 People who want to communicate with lost loved ones attend.